Hecla Mining: History

 The Bunker Hill Mining Company constructed an electrolytic zinc plant after purchasing the Star Mine in Burke.
 Bunker Hill formed an equal partnership with Hecla Mining to develop the Star Ore and develop the zinc plant, calling the company the Sullivan Mining Company.
 The Star ore was accessed and mined from an almost 8000 foot tunnel from the lower workings of Hecla Mine.
 The tunnel was started in 1921, and the zinc plant was operational by Oct.
 1928, and used Dr. U.C.
 Tainton's process.
-The Tainton process used sulphuric acid to combine with the zinc, forming a sulphate solution, followed by electrolysis tp remove the zinc.
+The Tainton process used sulphuric acid to combine with the zinc, forming a sulphate solution, followed by electrolysis to remove the zinc.
 The product was called Bunker Hill 99.9 percent zinc.

 The 13 July 1923 fire burned most of Burke's business district, including Hecla's surface plant, putting the mine out of business for almost 6 months.
 Use and Occupancy Insurance covered the loss, and Hecla rebuilt the plant with concrete and steel.
 In 1924, ore was found in the Star, and a substantial ore body was discovered in the Hecla at the 2800 foot level.
 A tunnel then connected the Star with the Morning mine at the 2250 foot level.
 In 1925, a tailings mill started operation next to the Gem mill, and continued operation until 1949.
 The main Hecla shaft was deepened to the 3500 foot level by 1929.

 In 1930, Hecla gained control of the Polaris Mine.
 In 1933, Hecla started developing the Polaris mine with a shaft, while buying the surrounding property, which included the Chester in 1936, and Silver Summit in 1935.
 The Silver Summit tunnel was then extended to the Polaris shaft.
 The Polaris Development & Mining Company included 10 percent ownership by Newmont Mining Corporation in 1934, and Newmont's exploration geologist, Fred Searls, joined the Hecla board.

 Lewis E. Hanley served as president starting in 1940, until 1951.
 Hecla started a tailings mill at Osburn, that processed 4,000,000 tons of Canyon Creek tailings over the next 5 years.
 The last tonnage of ore hoisted from the Hecla Mine was on 31 July 1944, bringing the total to 9,050,977 tons.
 The Hecla Mine stayed open at the 2000 foot level, so the Star could operate.
 The Silver Summit shaft was deepened to 3000 feet, where additional ore was discovered in 1946.
 By 1948, Hecla owned 50% of Sullivan, 63% of Polaris (now merged with Silver Summit), and 33% of the Resurrection Mining Co., located east of Leadville, Colorado.